Hindi cinema: Golden age (late 1940s–1960s)

 The period from the late 1940s to the early 1960s, after India's independence, is regarded by film historians as the Golden Age of Hindi cinema.
 Some of the most critically acclaimed Hindi films of all time were produced during this time.
-Examples include Pyaasa (1957) and Kaagaz Ke Phool (1959), directed by Guru Dutt; Awaara (1951) and Shree 420 (1955), directed by Raj Kapoor, and Aan (1952), directed by Mehboob Khan and starring Dilip Kumar.
+Examples include Pyaasa (1957) and Kaagaz Ke Phool (1959), directed by Guru Dutt; Awaara (1951) and Shree 420 (1955), directed by Raj Kapoor, and Aan (1952), directed by Mehboob Khan.
 The films explored social themes, primarily dealing with working-class life in India (particularly urban life) in the first two examples.
 Awaara presented the city as both nightmare and dream, and Pyaasa critiqued the unreality of urban life.

 Guru Dutt was lauded for his artistry, notably his usage of close-up shots, lighting, and depictions of melancholia.
 He directed a total of Hindi films, several of which have gained a cult following internationally.
 This includes Pyaasa (1957), which made its way onto Time magazine's 100 Greatest Movies list, as well as Kaagaz Ke Phool (1959), all of which are frequently listed among the greatest films in Hindi cinema.
-He was included among CNN's "Top 25 Asian Actors" in 2012.
+He, along with Amitabh Bachchan, was included among CNN's "Top 25 Asian Actors" in 2012.

 Mehboob Khan's Mother India (1957), a remake of his earlier Aurat (1940), was the first Indian film nominated for the Academy Award for Best Foreign Language Film; it lost by a single vote.
 Mother India defined conventional Hindi cinema for decades.
 It spawned a genre of dacoit films, in turn defined by Gunga Jumna (1961).
 Written and produced by Dilip Kumar, Gunga Jumna was a dacoit crime drama about two brothers on opposite sides of the law (a theme which became common in Indian films during the 1970s).
 Some of the best-known epic films of Hindi cinema were also produced at this time, such as K. Asif's Mughal-e-Azam (1960).
 Other acclaimed mainstream Hindi filmmakers during this period included Kamal Amrohi and Vijay Bhatt.